 We have now moved into the International field to tackle hunger and poverty with our technology.
-We are dedicated to training the No Dig method of food production and how our method of DRY sanitation (HH-3) will safely increase food production across the world.
-Our HH-2 Horticultural system now enables communities and farmers to grow pest and disease resistant crops by totally natural means.
-Click on this link to see our research site www.suaglon.co.uk which covers the archives on our approach for all types pest and disease
+We are dedicated to training the No Dig method of food production because it improves the nutritional content of the food and how our method of DRY sanitation (HH-3) will safely increase food production across the world.
+Our HH-2 Horticultural System now enables communities, farmers and schools etc., to grow pest and disease resistant crops by totally natural means.
+Click on this link to see our research site www.suaglon.co.uk which covers the archives on our approach to all types pest and disease

 Food and Hygiene

 Many children go hungry at home and in school in Africa.
 Very few are fed the leafy green vegetables essential to a healthy diet.

 Poor and overworked soils, lack of resources to buy chemicals to keep off pests and disease, and water shortages are all to blame.
 Poor sanitation leads to dangerous untreated effluents causing drinking water pollution.